Blog

 A Pulmonary Embolism occurs when a blood clot in your body breaks free and travels up through the bloodstream and into your lungs.
 Typically, these blood clots form in the deep veins of the legs.
 If a doctor or other medical professional misdiagnoses this condition, it could result in severe complications, prolonged suffering or death.

 If you or a loved one suffered harm due to a misdiagnosed pulmonary embolism, you may be eligible to seek compensation for your medical costs and other damages.
-Call our experienced Maryland medical malpractice lawyers to discuss your situation, including potential legal actions that may be available to you.
+Call our experienced medical malpractice lawyers located in Baltimore to discuss your situation, including potential legal actions that may be available to you.

 Get answers to your legal questions.
 Call 410-220-5827 today.